Peer to Peer: Talking to Friends about Pain

 - It’s just like regular pain, only it takes longer to go away.

-Having chronic pain means I have pain like (insert example for pain comparison--sprained ankle, flu, broken bone, etc.) but it doesn’t go away, and I can’t put a brace or cast on it.
-What is wrong with you?
+- Having chronic pain means I have pain like (insert example for pain comparison--sprained ankle, flu, broken bone, etc.) but it doesn’t go away, and I can’t put a brace or cast on it.

 What’s the matter with you?

 - Thanks for asking.
 I have ongoing (or chronic) (pain or add in other symptoms).

-- I have a nervous system condition that creates pain in my ______.
+- I have a nervous system condition that creates (pain or add in other symptoms)

 - Well, it started with (insert… injury, virus, surgery, etc.) and then it set off a reaction in my nervous system.

 - My doctors actually aren’t quite sure why I have this, but it’s not something you can catch and it’s going to improve with time.